jeffersonjpr/Acompanhando-o-Livro-MYONN/README.md

     - [x] Preparing the MNIST Training Data
     - [x] Testing the Network
     - [x] Training and Testing with the Full Datasets
-    - [ ] Some Improvements: Tweaking the Learning Rate
+    - [x] Some Improvements: Tweaking the Learning Rate
+    - [ ] Some Improvements: Doing Multiple Runs

 - [ ] Part 3 - Even More Fun
   - [ ] Your Own Handwriting